katarzynasornat/appsilon-shiny-app/README.md

 ## Potential improvements and features

-Put here what nice could be added and what were issues improved like changing partitioning for more efficient to have data uniformly distributed
+Put here what nice could be added and what were issues improved like changing partitioning for more efficient to have data uniformly distributed.
+Also I made filtering using one OR second column but maybe from the task it was to use both together - if so, it may start filtering from the higher dimension and adjust dynamicaly categories from lower dimension.

 ---